SamPLO01/Robotics-Vision-Targeting-System/README.md

 # Robotics-Vision-Targeting-System
 The Robotics Vision Targeting System I programmed in python that uses the opencv library and a gradient descent algorithm to find the distance and angle to a target.
+The program identifies contours using hue, saturation, and value.
+Once the program has filtered using contours, it again filters using a function to check if the identified contours are targets.
+The function tests whether the contours are rectangles and if they are of similar sizes.
+If the contours are targets the program then calculates the distance to the center of the targets using a gradient descent algorithm.
+The program also calculates the angle between the camera and the targets.